hypertrack/ridesharing-android/README.md

 ```

 In HyperTrackViews SDK snippets, both Driver and Rider apps are using this ID to display driver on a map.

-## How Ridesharing sample apps use HyperTrack API

-Ridesharing apps use [HyperTrack Trips API](https://docs.hypertrack.com/#guides-apis-usage-trips) to create and complete trips.

 ## How Ridesharing sample apps use HyperTrack Views SDK